Mostafa016/Impostle/README.md

 * **Resilient Session Recovery:** Implemented a robust "Ghosting" system.
 If a player drops connection, the game **auto-pauses** and preserves state for a seamless **UUID-based reconnection.
-* **Automated CI/CD Pipeline:** Fully integrated GitHub Actions workflow that automatically enforces code formatting (Ktlint), executes the full test suite, and generates a fresh debug APK on every push to the main branch.
+* **Automated CI/CD Pipeline:** Fully integrated GitHub Actions workflow that automatically enforces code formatting (Ktlint), executes the full test suite, runs the debug build, and generates a new release APK on every push to the main branch.
 * **Sanitized Data Synchronization:** Anti-cheat logic enforced at the protocol level.
 The server scrubs sensitive data (like the secret word or imposter identity) from network payloads based on